2021 (Under review)

-Anonymous credential schemes are cryptographic mechanisms that allow a user to authenticate while showing only those attributes necessary in a given setting, which makes these schemes a great tool for authorizing transactions in permissioned blockchain systems based on the user's attributes.
-As in most setups of such systems there is one distinct certification authority for each organization in the network, the use of plain anonymous credential schemes still leaks the association of a user to their issuing organization.
-Camenisch, Drijvers, and Dubovitskaya (CCS 2017) therefore suggest the use of delegatable anonymous credential schemes, which allows to hide even that remaining piece of information.
+Anonymous credential schemes allow a user to authenticate while showing only those attributes necessary in a given setting.
+This makes them a great tool for authorizing transactions in permissioned blockchain systems based on the user's attributes.
+As in most setups of such systems where there is one distinct certification authority for each organization in the network, the use of plain anonymous credential schemes still leaks the association of a user to her issuing organization.
+Camenisch, Drijvers and Dubovitskaya (CCS 2017) therefore suggest the use of a delegatable anonymous credential scheme to also hide that remaining piece of information.

 Database query evaluation over encrypted data has received a lot of attention recently.
 Order Preserving Encryption (OPE) and Order Revealing Encryption (ORE) are two important encryption schemes that have been proposed in this area.
 These schemes can provide very efficient query execution but at the same time may leak some information to adversaries.
 In this paper, we present the first comprehensive comparison among a number of important OPE and ORE schemes using a framework that we developed.
 We evaluate protocols that are based on these schemes as well.
 We analyze and compare them both theoretically and experimentally and measure their performance over database indexing and query evaluation techniques using not only execution time but also IO performance and usage of cryptographic primitive operations.
 Our comparison reveals some interesting insights concerning the relative security and performance of these approaches in database settings.
 Furthermore, we propose a number of improvements for some of these scheme and protocols.
 Finally, we provide a number of suggestions and recommendations that can be valuable to database researchers and users.